4 killed in fire at painting material packaging unit in Jaipur

 Quick links:

-Four persons including three children were killed on Sunday after a fire broke out in a small painting material packaging unit in Jamwaramgarh area of the district, officials said.
+Jaipur, Jan 30 (PTI) Four persons, including three children, were killed on Sunday after a fire broke out in a small painting material packaging unit in the Jamwaramgarh area of the district, officials said.

 "The fire broke out in a hall constructed on a farmland.
-In the incident, three children and one man were burnt alive," Jamwaramgarh Circle officer Shiv Kumar said.
+A man and three children, including his daughter, were burnt alive in the incident," Jamwaramgarh Circle Officer Shiv Kumar said.

+The deceased were identified as Ramesh (25), his daughter Jaya (3) and two other children -- Garima (3) and Kalu (4) -- Kumar said, adding that three persons, including a minor, were also injured in the incident and they are being treated at the SMS hospital here, he added.

-Officials said the place was being used to pack thinner for painting works.
+Officials said the place where the fire broke out was being used to pack thinner for painting works.
+PTI SDA RC

-The deceased children belonged to a labourer's family working and residing on the premises.

-Station House Officer Jogendra Singh said the two injured people have been admitted to the SMS hospital where their condition is stable.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)